BU-CLOUD-S20/Infrastructure-as-Code-Building-a-Universal-Namespace/README.md

 * Automation:
      + Upspin server automatically set up by Ansible playbook on MOC
-     + Upspin monitored by admin user
+     + Upspin monitored by server admin
      + Infrastructures like computing instances and networking will be provisioned automatically
      + Automate configuration management, workflow & lifecycle orchestration, app deployment